MariaTayo/MariaTayo/README.md

 Hi, I'm Maria or Funmilayo 👋

 I am passionate about using data and the use of business intelligence to help businesses and key decision makers make more informed and progressive decisions with confidence!
+The goal is for businesses and teams to boost productivity and efficiency, promoting business growth and growth within the team.

 * 😄 From working as a Paralegal to working in Tech
 * ✨ Succesfully completed the Data Analytics with Project Management Bootcamp by Niyo Bootcamps.